Russia pounds rebel-claimed region, Ukraine pushes back

 The Russian military pounded Luhansk for weeks from the air and ground, causing mass destruction and large civilian casualties.
 When Russian troops enter villages and cities, they are largely empty.
 From pre-war populations each of around 100,000, only up to 15,000 residents remain in Lysychansk and some 8,000 in the nearby city of Sievierodonetsk, which Russian and separatist fighters seized last month, Haidai said.

-Separatist authorities in Donetsk said Wednesday that four civilians were killed and 14 wounded in Ukrainian shelling over the past 24 hours.
-News reports said shelling hit an ammunition depot on Tuesday, triggering massive explosions.
+Blood stained the seat of a swing and pooled on the ground below.
+Russian media cited the separatists as saying two children were killed and three children and two adults were wounded.

+“The boy was lying on the swings like this and I saw he had blood coming out from this side,” said resident Svetlana Lyga.
+“I did not come close … I simply couldn’t.
+The girl was taken by the ambulance.
+She was alive at that moment.”

 North of Donetsk, Russian forces hit Kharkiv with missile strikes overnight.
-Kharkiv regional Gov. Oleh Syniehubov said on Telegram Wednesday that one person was killed and three, including a toddler, were injured.
+Kharkiv regional Gov. Oleh Syniehubov said Wednesday on Telegram that one person was killed and three, including a toddler, were injured.
+First responders crunched through the debris of a Kharkiv university, where Zelenskyy said the main building, lecture halls, museum and library were destroyed.

 The attacks indicated that residents of the city are unlikely to enjoy calm as the war grinds into its fifth month.